 In 2018, the NHTSA cited a study of field sobriety tests conducted by the San Diego Police Department.
 This field testing reportedly established a high correlation between poor performance on the standardized tests and DUI impairment.8

-First, however, let’s take a quick look at each of the standardized field sobriety tests.
+First, however, let’s take a quick look at each of the standardized FSTs.
 For a more complete review, please visit our articles on each test, which are linked to above.

-“Horizontal gaze nystagmus” is an involuntary jerking of the eyes as someone moves his/her eyes toward the side.9 In addition to being involuntary, the person experiencing the nystagmus is unaware of its occurrence.
+“Horizontal gaze nystagmus” (HGN) is an involuntary jerking of the eyes as you move your eyes toward the side.9 In addition to being involuntary, nystagmus is something you are unaware of when it happens.

-During the administration of the HGN field sobriety test, the officer instructs the suspect to follow (with his eyes) a stimulus to the left and to the right.
-The officer notes the angle at which the pupil starts to exhibit “nystagmus” (the involuntary jerking of the eye).10
+During the administration of the HGN field sobriety test in California, the officer instructs you to follow (with your eyes) a stimulus to the left and to the right.
+The officer notes the angle at which your pupil starts to exhibit nystagmus.10

 An early onset of nystagmus (at or before a 45-degree angle) is associated with a high blood alcohol concentration.11

 Based on the San Diego PD tests, the National Highway Transportation Safety Administration claims the HGN test is 88% reliable.
-This means it believes that 88% of the time the HGN will accurately determine whether a driver has a BAC of .08% or higher.12
+This means it believes that 88% of the time the HGN will accurately determine whether you have a BAC of .08% or higher.12

-The “walk and turn test” (WAT) is a “divided attention” field sobriety test.13 A divided attention test is one that requires the subject to concentrate on both mental and physical tasks at the same time.14
+The “walk and turn test” (WAT) is a “divided attention” field sobriety test.13 It requires you to concentrate on both mental and physical tasks at the same time.14

 - The “nine-step” test,